 Good lighting is vital when you’re working late into the evening or during the darker winter months.
 This isn’t an area to cut corners - you’ll work more efficiently when you can see properly, and it will protect the health of your eyes.
 Adding lamps and layers of ambient lighting will make your office more inviting on bleak winter days.
 And remember to add personality with your lighting choice.
 There’s no rule that says office lighting needs to be boring – hang a chandelier if you feel like it.

-6 - Creature comforts
+6 - Don't forget the creature comforts

 You might spend most of your day at a desk, drawing board or table, but a good home office will also include a comfy chair or sofa where you can put your feet up, enjoy a cup of coffee and take the time to rest and think.
 Add a cushion and a luxury throw and you could even enjoy a quick lunch time snooze!